Creekview High School (Texas)

 Creekview High School is a public high school located in the city of Carrollton, Texas, United States.
 It is classified as a 5A school by the UIL.
 It is a part of the Carrollton-Farmers Branch Independent School District located in southeast Denton County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 The school currently serves grades 9 through 12.
 It opened in 1998, on one of the last remaining parcels of open land in the northern section of the district.
 The school opened with grades 9 and 10, and graduated its first class in 2001.

 It addition to portions of Carrollton, it also serves portions of the Dallas city limits.

+Demographics

+The demographic breakdown of the 1,686 students enrolled for the 2025-2026 school year was: